Encourage Kids to Read with

 Middle Grade Author Laura Segal Stegman

-at IndieBound, Bookshop, Amazon, Barnes & Noble, Google Play,
+IndieBound, Bookshop, Amazon, Barnes & Noble, Google Play,

 and wherever else books are sold.